 There is another forest resthouse of WBFDC and several other private lodges & homestays in Latpanchar which is in the northern area of the sanctuary at a higher elevation.

 For booking a WBFDC Forest Lodge, contact West Bengal Forest Development Corporation (KB19 Sector-III, Salt Lake, Ground – Floor, Kolkata-700106.
 Phone No. – 033 23350064, 23358320).
 You will need to make your own food arrangement.
 If you bring all ingredients, the caretaker can help

 and cook the food for you.
 Sukna forest lodge is located conveniently and you can walk down to the township for provisions.
-However the Latpanchar lodge is completely isolated and inside the jungle.
+However there are few homestay options at Latpanchar.

 Latpanchar is a great little hamlet at 4,200ft altitude offering wonderful natural surroundings including marvelous views of the Kanchenjunga snow peaks and an ideal place for bird watching.
 Latpanchar is about 44kms from Silliguri and is part of Mahananda Wildlife Sanctuary.
 However there is a separate route from Sevoke Road of Siliguri to access Latpanchar.
 Visit Latpanchar to know about the village itself, accommodations and what to expect when you access that part of the sanctuary.